ethantkoenig/fro/docs/_build/html/_sources/parser.txt

 Parsing via chomping
 --------------------

-Conceptually, a ``Parser`` object parses a string, it first attempts to "consume" an initial portion of the string, and from it produce a value.
+Conceptually, when a ``Parser`` object parses a string, it first attempts to "consume" an initial portion of the string, and from it produce a value.
 We will refer to this process (consuming an initial portion of the string and producing a value) as the parser "chomping" the string.
 The terminology evokes a useful mental image, and may also be part of an elaborate scheme to make a `Noam Chomsky <https://en.wikipedia.org/wiki/Noam_Chomsky>`_ pun.